2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 The area is also known as Morosini’s Fountain, The Lions Square, or simply The Lions.
 The area dates back to the Venetian times when it was known as Grain Square or Piazza delle Biade.

 This 1628 Venetian Fontana was more than a decorative fountain.
-It was Heraklion’s source of drinking water which was coming to the city from Archanes, in Mount Juktas.
+It was Heraklion’s source of drinking water, coming to the city from Archanes, in Mount Juktas.

 The water reached the fountain through an underground aqueduct about 15 km long.
 The altitude difference between Heraklion and Archanes made water flow naturally out of the mouths of the lions.

-Every day and night, no matter the season of the year, the Square is the most vibrant place to be, both for locals and visitors.
+Every day and night, no matter the season, the Square is the most vibrant place to be, both for locals and visitors.

 The Venetian Loggia